lenaschimmel/sc2rf/README.md

                         for debugging.

   --select-sequences INTERVAL, -s INTERVAL
-                        Use only a specific range of inpur sequences.
+                        Use only a specific range of input sequences.
 DOES NOT YET WORK WITH
                         MULTIPLE INPUT FILES. (default: 0-999999)